zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 They are the shanthyapadah, the guarding verse, the knife.
 SanctuaryDYING, Non Magnetic The verse says the word, the word, the Nibbana verse.

-[APZ 150.10] (#apz150 .10) {#apz150 .10 .ref .apz} Maharshi” is Maharshi
+[APZ 150.10] (#apz150 .10) {#apz150 .10 .ref .apz} Maharshi" is Maharshi
 He is the one who is the one.
-The gentleman searched for a cold, therefore “Maharshi” NAMI.
+The gentleman searched for a cold, therefore "Maharshi" NAMI.
 A Mathewess Mathewal Mathews
 A emancipation of emancipation, a Mathew Liberation Wisdoms A dassanmass searched.
 Therefore, the name of Maharshi.
 Mathews flee unscientific